There was a time I tried hard, exceptionally hard, to be a “good” mom.

 Did a good mom ever have a child who cheated or stole or broke the law?

 There was a time when I strived to be a good mom.
 There was a time I probably tried too hard.

-But what I realized about these teenage years is we can only do what we think is right when raising our kids, and then the rest is up to luck and your child’s choices.
+But what I realized about these adolescent years is we can only do what we think is right when raising our kids, and then the rest is up to luck and your teen’s choices.

 Will an impulsive young teen join his friends who are throwing eggs at cars parked in their driveways?